Fermiology and electron-phonon coupling in the 2H and 3R polytypes of NbS$\boldsymbol{_2}$: Discussion

-Recapping the results on 3R-Nb$_{(1+x)}$S$_2$, we showed that the prevalence of donor-type interstitials leads to a shifted chemical potential, smaller Fermi surfaces and a reduced DOS, moving the doped system away from any structural instabilities \cite{Nishio.JPSJ.1994,Niazi.JPCM.2001}.
-It is this difference, rather than the difference in stacking arrangement, that principally distinguishes the electronic and physical properties of the two phases.
 If a stoichiometric 3R-NbS$_2$ existed, our DFT calculations suggest it would have a similar Fermi surface to the 2H phase, and therefore could have similarly interesting properties, potentially including non-centrosymmetric superconductivity.
 Unfortunately, stoichiometric 3R-NbS$_2$ is entirely hypothetical, and the only thermodynamic bulk phases are 3R-Nb$_{(1+x)}$S$_2$ and 2H-NbS$_2$ \cite{Fisher.Inorg.Chemi.1980}.
 However, the monolayer limit provides a third structural form of "1H" NbS$_2$, which has been predicted \cite{Bianco.Nano.Letters.2019} and observed \cite{Lin.Nano.Research.2018} to enter a CDW phase, although this may be substrate dependent \cite{Stan.PRM.2019}, and offers an interesting playground to tune the structural and superconducting instabilities \cite{Devarakonda.Science.2020}.